Contributing to SimPEG#

 include a pseudocode sketch of the intended functionality

-The contributed code will be licensed under SimPEG’s license (simpeg/simpeg).
+All code contributed to SimPEG is licensed under the MIT license which allows open and commercial use and extension of SimPEG.
 If you did not write the code yourself, it is your responsibility to ensure that the existing license is compatible and included in the contributed files or you can obtain permission from the original author to relicense the code.